Rapper Ja Rule leaves NY prison in gun case

 "Many people are looking forward to experiencing his talent again," Richman said.

 Ja Rule scored a Grammy Award nomination in 2002 for the best rap album with "Pain is Love."
 He also has appeared in movies, including "The Fast and the Furious" in 2001 and "Scary Movie 3" in 2003.

 Ja Rule, who went to the prison in Marcy in June 2011, got out at his earliest release date, state correction spokeswoman Linda Foglia said.
 He had two misbehavior reports for unauthorized phone calls in February 2012 and had work assignments on lawn and grounds crews and participated in education programs, she said.

-In the gun case, New York City police said they found a loaded .40-caliber semi-automatic gun in a rear door of Ja Rule's $250,000 luxury car after it was stopped for speeding.
-He pleaded guilty in 2010.
+In the gun case, New York City police said they found a loaded .40-caliber semiautomatic gun in a rear door of Ja Rule's $250,000 luxury car after it was stopped for speeding, and he pleaded guilty in 2010.

-In March 2011 he admitted in federal court that he failed to pay taxes on more than $3 million he earned between 2004 and 2006 while he lived in Saddle River, N.J.
+He admitted in March 2011 in federal court that he failed to pay taxes on more than $3 million he earned between 2004 and 2006 while he lived in Saddle River, N.J.